Sharon M. Draper: Personal awards

-Book Awards
+Book awards

-Tears of a Tiger earned the Coretta Scott King Award in 1995.
+Tears of a Tiger earned Draper the John Steptoe Award for New Talent in 1995.
 It has been recognized as one of the best of the year by the Children's Book Council, the New York City Library, Bank Street College, and the National Council for Social Studies.
 It was also named as Best of the Best by VOYA.

-Forged by Fire, the sequel to Tears of a Tiger, was the 1997 Coretta Scott King Award winner, as well was honored as a 1998 ALA Best Book for Young Adults.
+Forged by Fire, the sequel to Tears of a Tiger, was the 1997 Coretta Scott King Award winner, and was also honored as a 1998 ALA Best Book for Young Adults.
 It also received the Parent's Choice Award and the Indiana Young Hoosier Award.

 Darkness Before Dawn, the third book in the trilogy, is an ALA Top Ten Quick Pick, and has received the Children's Choice Award from the International Reading Association and received the Buckeye Book Award for 2005, and was named an IRA Young Adult Choice for 2003.

 Romiette and Julio is also listed as an ALA Best Book and has been selected by the International Reading Association as a 2000 Notable Book for a Global Society, and by the New York Public Library in their Books for the Teen Age.

 Out of My Mind was chosen the winner of the 2013 Sasquatch Reading Award by the readers of Washington State and the 2013 Bluestem Award by the third through fifth graders of Illinois.
 It won the 2013 California Young Reader Medal and the 2013 Nevada Young Readers Award.
 It also received the 2011 Sunshine State Young Readers Award.
 It was a 2011 IRA Young Adult Choice.

 Double Dutch was honored as a Notable Social Studies Trade Book for Young People by the Children's Book Council as well as one of the top ten sports books for young adults for 2003 by the ALA, and Best of the Best for 2004, and received the Sunshine State Young Readers Award for 2006.